 The region’s coastal waters support a substantial commercial fishery, based on finned fish such as snapper, flounder and mullet.
 There are also crayfish, scallop, cockle, pipi and tuatua fisheries.
-Marine farming, a profitable resource from earliest years, by 2015 produced around 35% of the country’s Pacific oysters.
+Marine farming, long a profitable venture, by 2015 produced around 35% of the country’s Pacific oysters.

 In the 1920s Russell was already a holiday resort and deep-sea fishing mecca.
 As roading improved, the Bay of Islands became the focus of tourism.
 By the last decades of the 20th century the region’s mix of historic, cultural and natural attractions, and its benign climate, guaranteed a booming tourism industry.

 Good roading came later in the ‘roadless north’ than in many other regions.
-In 1950 there were just 170 kilometres of sealed road.
-By 1961 there were still only 536 kilometres; in the 2010s only a third of the 6,600 kilometre road network was sealed, one of the lowest proportions in New Zealand.
+In 1950 there was just 170 kilometres of sealed road.
+By 1961 there was still only 536 kilometres; in the 2010s only a third of the road network was sealed, one of the lowest proportions in New Zealand.

 In the early 20th century, Northland was referred to as ‘God’s own country, with the Devil’s own roads’.
 1